wp-plugins/wp-rss-multi-importer/readme.txt

 == Changelog ==

 = Version 0.5 =
-* Added ability to include excerpts from news feeds or other feeds that has a description tag..
+* Added ability to include excerpts from news feeds or other feeds that have a description tag..